freenas/freenas-docs/userguide/storage.rst

 administrator suspects that the current recovery key may be compromised. **Immediately** create a new passphrase and recovery key.

-.. note:: the passphrase, recovery key, and encryption key need to be
+.. note:: The passphrase, recovery key, and encryption key must be protected.
-          protected.
 Do not reveal the passphrase to others.
-On the system containing the downloaded keys, take care that that system and its backups are protected.
-Anyone who has the keys has the ability to re-import the disks should they be discarded or stolen.
+On the system containing the downloaded keys, take care that the system and its backups are protected.
+Anyone who has the keys has the ability to re-import the disks if they are discarded or stolen.

-.. warning:: if a re-key fails on a multi-disk system, an alert will
-             be generated. **Do not ignore this alert** as doing so may result in the loss of data.
+.. warning:: If a re-key fails on a multi-disk system, an alert is generated. **Do not ignore this alert** as doing so may result in the loss of data.

 .. _View Multipaths: